nitad54448/yappari-5-1/.github/ISSUE_TEMPLATE/bug_report.md

 4. See error

 **Expected behavior**
 A clear and concise description of what you expected to happen.
-Screen capture of images and datafile can help identifiying the problem.
+Screen captures of images and datafile used can help identifiying the problem.

 **Screenshots**
 If applicable, add screenshots to help explain your problem.

 **Desktop (please complete the following information):**
  - OS: [e.g. win 11]
+ - PC: [e.g. Dell laptop, i7-3000, 8Gb RAM]

 **Additional context**
 Add any other context about the problem here.